American Airlines Group Inc. research snapshot

 $4 to $7

-More likely if travel demand weakens, fuel stays elevated, unit costs rise faster than unit revenue, total debt and interest burden re-accelerate, or the market rerates thin airline earnings toward a low single-digit multiple.
+More likely if fuel stays high, unit costs rise faster than unit revenue, corporate or leisure demand weakens, total debt and interest burden re-accelerate, or the market rerates thin airline earnings toward a low single-digit multiple.

 AAL AI technical analysis